 Mr. Baron is a past-president of SMPTE.
 He also served two terms as SMPTE Engineering Vice President with responsibility for supervising approximately 100 projects and approximately 600 professionals involved in developing U.S. and international technical standards.
 As SMPTE Engineering Vice President, he rewrote the Administrative Practices of the Society related to development of standards, reducing the minimum time to approve a standard from 2-1/2 years to 6 months while still meeting ANSI, IEC, ISO, and ITU requirements.

 He has been elected an Honorary Member and Fellow of the SMPTE, an Honorary Member and Fellow of the Royal Television Society (UK), a Fellow of the IEEE, and a Fellow of the British Kinematograph Sound and Television Society (BKSTS).

-Mr. Baron has presented or published more than 125 papers on various subjects dealing with real-time digital synthetic video generation (graphics), digital video processing, automation and related issues.
+Mr. Baron has presented or published more than 125 papers on various subjects dealing with real-time computer generated graphics, digital image processing, automation and related issues.
 He is coauthor (with Prof. Mark I. Krivocheev of the Radio Research Institute in Moscow) of the book "Digital Image and Audio Communications: Toward a Global Information Infrastructure."
 His formal education includes BSEE and MSEE degrees from New York University.

 Mr. Baron resided in Stamford, Connecticut from 1965 through 1998.
 During the 1980's he served as chairman of the Stamford Police Commission.